marcelomgarcia/Aurora_Wiki/README.md

 * To erase the virtual machine: `vagrant destroy`.

-**Note**, to use vagrant on Windows 7, I had to upgrade the Powershell, because the version "2" is too old.
-Now I'm running version "5".
+**Note**, to use vagrant on Windows 7, I had to upgrade the Powershell, from version "2" to version "5".